 In October 2023, EPA published a final rule imposing reporting and recordkeeping requirements under TSCA for manufacturers or importers, including 3M, of certain PFAS in any year since January 2011.
 The rule requires manufacturers to report certain data to EPA regarding each PFAS produced, including the following: chemical identity, total volumes, uses, byproducts, information about environmental and health effects, number of individuals exposed during manufacture, and the manner or method of disposal.
 This is a one-time reporting requirement covering in-scope activities over a 12-year look-back period from 2011-2022.
-In September 2024, EPA extended the reporting deadline for most companies, including 3M, from May 8, 2025, to January 11, 2026.
+EPA has delayed the submission period for this reporting rule twice and reports for most companies (including 3M) are now due October 13, 2026.